Try PagerDuty free for 14 days — no credit card required.

 Integrating with a PagerDuty service directly can be beneficial if you don’t need to route alerts from Datadog to different responders based on the event payload.
 You can still use service-level event rules to perform actions such as suppressing non actionable alerts and adjusting the severity.

 2. If you are adding your integration to an existing service, click the name of the service you want to add the integration to.
-Then select the Integrations tab and click the New Integration button.
+Then select the Integrations tab and click the Add an integration.

 If you are creating a new service for your integration, please read our documentation in section Configuring Services and Integrations and follow the steps outlined in the Create a New Service section, selecting Datadog as the Integration Type in step 4.
 Continue with the In Datadog section (below) once you have finished these steps.

-3. Enter an Integration Name in the format monitoring-tool-service-name (e.g. Datadog-Shopping-Cart) and select Datadog from the Integration Type menu.
+3. Select Datadog from the Integration Type menu.

-4. Click Add Integration button to save your new integration.
+4. Click Add to save your new integration.
 You will be redirected to the Integrations tab for your service.

-5. The Integration Key generated here will be auto-populated when you configure the integration with Datadog in the next section.
+5. Find your integration in the list and click the ∨ to the right.
+The Integration Key generated here will here will be used when you configure the integration with Datadog in the next section.

 If you have already installed Datadog, please skip to step 6.